Environmental Physiology at the University of Brighton from the Beginning

 Early Support to Challenges in Environmental Extremes

-In 1988, our own current Head of School, Professor Jo Doust, was then part of a team that supported a local lifeguard to complete a gruelling 500 miles of running through the United States Death Valley.
+In 1987, our own current Head of School, Professor Jo Doust, was then part of a team that supported a local lifeguard to complete a gruelling 500 miles of running through the United States Death Valley.
 This was equivalent to a marathon a day for 20 days in temperatures that reached 50°C!
-The newspaper clippings and the video give a really good account of the challenge and support Jo Doust and Dr Steve Bull (then sport psychology lecturer) provided.
+The newspaper clippings and the QED video excerpt give a really good account of the challenge and support Jo Doust and Dr Steve Bull (then sport psychology lecturer) provided.

 Click on newspaper clippings to expand and read